SmolinskiP/GLaSSIST/README.md

 DEBUG=false
 ```

-**Pro tip:** Use the "Settings" button in the app instead of manually creating the file.
-This isn't 1995, we have GUIs.
+**Pro tip:** Use the modern "Settings" interface in the app instead of manually creating the file.
+Features beautiful Flet-based UI with real-time validation and auto-complete.
+This isn't 1995, we have proper GUIs now.

 ### 4. Run
 ```bash